-In addition to completion of the core courses listed above, the Radiologic Technology program requires students in competitive selection to complete the Psychological Service Bureau (PSB) Health Occupations Aptitude Examination, Edition 3.
+In addition to completion of the core courses listed above, the Radiologic Technology program requires students in competitive selection to complete the Psychological Service Bureau (PSB) Health Occupations Aptitude Examination, Edition 3 or the Test of Essential Academic Skills (TEAS).
+(The PSB will no longer be accepted after the June 1, 2022 application deadline.)
 Please refer to the Admissions section of this catalog for details of the Competitive Selection Process applicant requirements and scoring method.
 Additional information is also available on the RT program web page.

-Students ranked with the highest overall scores for required course completion and PSB exam will be selected for program admission.
+Students ranked with the highest overall scores for required course completion and PSB or TEAS exam will be selected for program admission.